Create Direct Custody Wallets

 Omnibus address creation (account-based with tag/memo support)

-• The customer’s front-end application creates a new intermediate vault account and an vault wallet with a deposit address within it.
+- The customer’s front-end application creates a new intermediate vault account and a wallet with a deposit address within it.

 Segregated structure